P5vc/fetch-apply/README.md

 Note: While `mo` does come built-in for convenience, it is not required, and any of the alternate commands listed above would work just as well, if you don't need bash templating functionality.

 The final consideration to make when creating or updating your modules is how you would like them to run.
 By default, each applicable module will be executed every time Fetch Apply runs.
 For the vast majority of users, this is best practice.
 It allows you to ensure that your system will always maintain the desired state.
 For example, if you upgrade a package and accidentally choose to install the package maintainer's default version of the configuration file, instead of keeping your custom version, Fetch Apply will automatically correct this error the next time that package's module runs.
 The same goes for any other tinkering that may occur on your system, allowing Fetch Apply to automatically reset and maintain firewall rules, always rotate log files, consistently send out scheduled emails, etc. By enforcing your system's state through consistently-executed Fetch Apply modules, you ensure that no permanent changes happen to parts of your system for which you've written a module, unless those changes are committed to your operations repository.
 This means that you will always have a timestamped, user-attributable, complete version history of all changes to your system, aiding with compliance, error identification and recovery, and more.
 That being said, there are some users for whom this approach doesn't work.
 These users may be working in high-availability environments, have modules that cannot be efficiently executed, and/or need the flexibility to make persistent changes in their environments for extended periods of time, before committing them to the operations repository.
 In these cases, Fetch Apply includes two settings in its configuration file which may be activated to better suite the needs of these types of environments.
 The first setting, `fa_var_EXECUTE_ON_CHANGE`, when set to `true`, will automatically check the remote origin of the operations repository for any changes since the last time Fetch Apply was run.
-If no changes are found, then no operations (modules, patches, or initializers) will be run.
-On the other hand, if *any* updates have been made to the repository, then all operations (all applicable modules, new patches, and new initializers) will be run.
+If no changes are found, then no operations (initializers, modules, or patches) will be run.
+On the other hand, if *any* updates have been made to the repository, then all operations (all applicable new initializers, modules, and new patches) will be run.
 The second setting, `fa_var_EXECUTE_IF_MODIFIED`, when set to `true`, takes the previous setting a step further, and will only execute the specific operations that have been modified since the last time Fetch Apply was run, if any.
-This means that only new patches, new initializers, and new or modified modules will be executed.
-Be careful when activating this setting immediately after installing Fetch Apply, because none of the assigned modules will run on that system until they have been updated on the operations repository's remote origin.
+This means that only new initializers, new or modified modules, and new patches will be executed.
+Be careful when activating this setting immediately after installing Fetch Apply, because none of the assigned modules will run on that system until they have been updated in the operations repository's remote origin.

 ## Roles